 - Establishing a model for increasing the participation of refugee communities in the cultural scene of Victoria as an avenue to greater social inclusion and affirming their contributions to the cultural life of Victoria and Australia.

-- Building confidence within the group through public performances at Concerts such as Harmony Day, Peace day
+- Building confidence within the group through public performances at Concerts such as Harmony Day and Peace Day

 - Connecting the Assyrian community with the wider multicultural community of Melbourne through participation in public performances, festivals and community events.

-We expect the project to run for 16 weeks during which experienced community singing leader Sarah Mandie will conduct the following activities:
+The project will run for 16 weeks during which experienced community singing leader Sarah Mandie will conduct the following activities: